Jitenmohanty/TodoAssignment/TodoOnReact/README.md

 -- Here You Can All CURD Operation OnTodo
 --- You don't Need to on your Internet to store your todo It simply store on Local storage..
 -- You can clear Your All todo...

+--Here i am using tailwind css for Styling....(
+  Go to taiwind css framework Guide....

+)

+--For Overcome the Problem of props passing i am using Context Api....Hook

+--For is to use IDE Visual studio Code....